 GIO: Yeah there’s no shortage for sure.
 I kinda went with the assumption that there is a lot of talent at work, and the last two shows have only been a confirmation of that.

 ENZO: The purchase-ability and collectability part of it is separate though.
 There’s definitely no shortage of work that can be shown, but there’s definitely, I wouldn’t say a shortage because it’s not really a resource-base thing…

 GIO: It’s the appetite I think, that people have for purchasing photography.
 It’s something that we want to just kind of explore and see what it’s like and see where our shows can possibly influence that.

-Your current exhibition talks about the relationship and the trust that is built between photographer and subject.
-And in the same way through the gallery, you're also building relationships with the photographers you’ve worked with in the past two shows.
+Your current exhibition talks about the relationship and the trust built between photographer and subject.
+In the same way through the gallery, you're also building relationships with the photographers you’ve worked with in the past two shows.
 In the future, do you foresee yourself working with these people again?
 What else can we expect from Tarzeer?

 GIO: Yes, I think so.
 Now that we know the photographers, we know the people, if anything comes up I’m sure we can reach out to them.
 The relationships are now there, it’s just a matter of what project.

 ENZO: I think, because we’re the only photo gallery in Manila that’s also a commercial agency, we exist in the middle of two sides of a spectrum—on one end there’s the commercial side, and on the other is the art side, the finite side.
 In the middle I think people are finding, especially cause of all the boutique brands that are opening, that the lookbook is a good medium between the two sides.
 In those kind of projects is also where we exist in terms of the agency side, so I think that’s a happy medium where we can potentially collaborate with the photographers.